Iron Spike Museum's Frequently Asked Questions

 2. How do I make a reservation?

 You can call the Museum at 636-283-5166 and leave us a message.
-You can send us an email at email@example.com.
+You can send us an email at firstname.lastname@example.org.
 You can go to our Facebook page (https://fb.com/book/IronSpikeModelTrainMuseum/) to book the appointment there.
-Tell us the date and time you plan to come visit and how many people are in your group.
-Be sure to leave a phone number in case we have to contact you about your reservation.
+Tell us your name, phone number, the date and time you plan to come visit and how many people are in your group.
+Be sure to leave a phone number in case we need to contact you about your reservation.

 3. How do I get there?